WhatAShot/whatashot.github.io/_pages/includes/pub.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">AAAI 2023 Oral</div><img src='images/T2G.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
-This study represents a Transformer-based evolution, a continuation of DANETs.
+**TL;DR**: This study represents a Transformer-based evolution, a continuation of DANETs.
 It focuses on extracting underlying feature relation graphs and presenting feature interactions.
 By leveraging this acquired graph topology, T2G-Former demonstrates robust performance while offering a clear and coherent explanation of feature relations.
 <!-- - **<span style="color:SeaGreen">On SRL</span>**: Tabular data is naturally property aligned, and it is a suitable scenario to explore how to implant a parse tree into a neural network. -->
 </div>
 <div markdown="1">